 friends are calling it:

 “A sad clown experiencing the tension of an absence of sexuality.”
-“I could smell the musty basement!”

 “Rock n’ Roll Rohmer!”